 Most likely to “survive” (be less impacted by) climate change:

 5 – United Kingdom

 In case you were wondering, the US is at #11, Australia is at #13, and Canada is at #14.
 China is at #48, and India is at #119.

 Spot any pattern?
 It’s likely no coincidence that the wealthiest and most developed nations are generally the best prepared, whereas the opposite is true for low-income nations.

 One of the worst things about climate change is that the countries that are the most prolific polluters are often those that are least likely to be affected by it.
-It’s morally repugnant, and in fact, it’s partly why the Paris agreement came into being – it was designed to encourage wealthier nations to contribute more to help out poorer countries.
+It’s morally repugnant, and in fact, it’s one of the reasons why the Paris agreement came into being – it was partly designed to encourage wealthier nations to contribute more to help out poorer countries.

-Sure, wealthy nations will be still be affected: America, for example, is likely to experience a climate change refugee crisis, unprecedented natural disasters, and a perhaps an economic recession by 2100, but compared to Africa, India, the Middle East, and South America, this is small fry stuff.
+Sure, wealthy nations will be still be affected: America, for example, could potentially experience a climate change refugee crisis, unprecedented natural disasters, and a perhaps an economic recession by 2100, but compared to Africa, India, the Middle East, and South America, this is small fry stuff.

 Unlike much of Europe, North America, or East Asia, these countries have one of several antagonizing factors in this regard: middling economies, their positions along coastlines (flooding), low latitudinal positions (droughts), and/or unstable political situations.